maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ### Objection Eight: "D_f being minimal at the critical point is just a restatement of known physics."

 **Response**: Partially correct.
 "Maximal fluctuations at the critical point" is known; but the translation into "minimal information loss rate at the critical point" is the contribution of this paper.
-It does not produce new physics, but provides a new perspective.

 ### Objection Nine: "D_f is not an operational tool and is useless for empirical researchers."

 **Response**: Correct.
-This paper clearly states that D_f is a **conceptual tool**, not an **operational tool**.
+This paper clearly states that D_f is a **conceptual tool**.

+### Objection Ten (new): "The time-reversal symmetry test proves your framework is wrong."

+**Response**: Not accurate.
+That test refutes a **stronger proposition that was not part of this paper** — "non-injective projection itself produces the arrow of time."
+The core proposition of this paper — "inverse inference is structurally and statically impossible" — is not refuted.
+The test clarifies the distinction between static information loss and dynamical irreversibility.

 ---

 ## XIV.
 Conclusion

-The core results of this paper are seven:
+The core results of this paper are eight:

 **First, it defines the information loss rate D_f.**

 **Second, it rigorously reduces the inverse-inference error lower bound to rate-distortion theory.**

-**Third, it provides a complete scaling theory of information loss rate.** The unified formula:
+**Third, it provides a complete scaling theory of information loss rate.**

-D_f → α, where Δ ~ σ^α

-Finite-size correction formula:

-D_f(σ; α) = [log₂Δ₀ + α log₂(σ/σ₀)] / [log₂(σ/σ₀) + log₂(σ₀√(2πe))]

-Explicit convergence condition: When log₂σ > 3·log₂Δ₀/α, |D_f - α| < 0.1·α.

-**Fourth, it validates the framework in a real system with the 2D Ising model.** D_f attains its minimum near the critical temperature Tc = 2.269.
+**Fourth, it validates the framework in a real system with the 2D Ising model.**

 **Fifth, it discusses the sensitivity of D_f to the definition of Ω.**

-**Sixth, it clearly distinguishes the inverse-inference framework from identification theory, partial identification theory, and causal inference.**
+**Sixth, it clearly distinguishes the inverse-inference framework from identification theory.**

-**Seventh, it clearly states that the discrete case and the continuous scaling law are two independent results.**
+**Seventh, it provides an explicit convergence condition.**

+**Eighth (new), it reports a negative result: D_f does not capture the arrow of time.** The time-reversal symmetry test shows that D_f is time-symmetric under reversible dynamics.
+Non-injective projection itself does not produce the arrow of time; the arrow of time requires dissipation.

 **Final positioning of this paper**:

 > This paper is not an operational manual, but a paper in the philosophy of science.
 D_f is a conceptual tool that reveals the structural source of unidentifiability.
 The scaling law D_f → α is the most important quantitative result of this paper.
-The Ising simulation discovers the real-system phenomenon that D_f is minimal at the critical point.
+The time-reversal symmetry test is a negative result that clarifies the distinction between static information loss and dynamical irreversibility.

 **The conclusion of this paper is**: unidentifiability has a structural source deeper than "insufficient data" — namely, the non-injectivity of macroscopic descriptions.
-This source does not disappear with increases in data volume, computational power, or model complexity.
+This source does not disappear with increases in data volume, computational power, or model complexity. **However, non-injectivity itself does not produce the arrow of time.**

 ---